top of page

 2. If you want to move your paddle to mix up the rotation, move it to the end of the queue or hold off placing your paddle in the queue until another group has come off and placed their paddles.

 3a.
 If there are less than 8 paddles on the rack, the winners will remain on the court and can choose if they want to separate or continue to play together.
 Two new players will join the new game.
 Winners can only play two consecutive games.
-Winners can choose to play another game together or separate.
-If there are 8 or more players in queue waiting to play, then all 4 players will leave the court.
+Losers leave the court regardless.
+Protocol is usually that winners place their paddles in the rack first if all four players leave the court.

 6. Beginner and Novice Play: Please restrict training or play times to approximately 20 minutes (average play times) during the busiest times to allow for fair court time distribution for everyone.
 The Court Host will help facilitate this level of play and find partners if needed.